2017 Keynote Speaker

 The Diane Thompson Scholarship Award

+Lishelle Blakemore, Executive Director of Annual Programs for UC Berkeley, is the recipient of the 2017 Diane Thompson Award.
 The Diane Thompson Award is given annually to a senior annual giving professional who, in the opinion of the Northeast Annual Giving Association Executive Board, has exhibited excellence in annual giving practice and commitment to the profession.
 First presented in 2015, the award is named after Diane Thompson, the foundress of the Northeast Annual Giving Conference.

 Apply for the 2017 Scholarship